cki_tools.credentials

 --json output in json format

-The following CLI aliases are provided:
+CLI aliases

 cki_secret